MegaPanchamZ/PKMD-Recreation-For-SDD/README.md

 # PKMD-Recreation-For-SDD
-A Recreation project of my favourite childhood game PKMNMD
+A Recreation project of my favourite game PKMNMD

 Easy Way to run...